nomad-software/tcltk/README.md

 ## Compiler flags

 ### Required
-You will need to pass linker flags to the compiler to link to the neccessary Tcl and Tk libraries.
+You will need to pass linker flags to the compiler to link to the neccessary Tcl and Tk libraries when using these bindings.

-### Building with dub
-To build tcltk as a static library using [dub](https://github.com/rejectedsoftware/dub) use the following command.

-	dub build --config=library